-Note: The particular models listed in this table indicates samples for each family tested compatible with BT815/7.
+Note: The models listed in this table indicate samples for each family tested compatible with EVE.
 Other models not listed are expected to work as long as the protocol is compatible.

-The BT815/7 uses the $I^2C$ address value set in the register REG\TOUCH\CONFIG to differentiate between FocalTech and Goodix touch controllers.
-For FocalTech touch controller IC, the $I^2C$ address must be set in the range of 0x38 $\sim$ 0x3F, while the $I^2C$ address for the Goodix touch controller IC must be set as 0x5D.
-The touch engine of the BT815/7 is required to perform a reset after the $I^2C$ address is changed.
+The BT815/7 uses the IC address value set in the register REG\TOUCH\CONFIG to differentiate between FocalTech and Goodix touch controllers.
+For FocalTech touch controller ICs, the IC address must be set in the range of 0x38 ~ 0x3F.
+Although the Goodix touch controller ICs support two IC addresses, the IC address for the Goodix touch controller IC must be set as 0x5D.
+The custom touch controller in Section 5 can be used to support the other IC address.

+The touch engine of the BT815/7 is required to perform a reset after the IC address is changed.